tnas/practicing-java/README.md

 3. [Colorful Shapes](https://github.com/tnas/practicing-java/wiki/Colorful-Shapes): Develop a set of inter-related shape and colors classes.
 4. [Amusement Park](https://github.com/tnas/practicing-java/wiki/Amusement-Park): The assignment is to implement a simple amusement park information system that keeps track of admission tickets and merchandise in the gift shop.

-# Desafios para Iniciantes na Programação
+# Warm up para Newbies na Programação